Facebook Pixel Skip to main content

 There are many different ways an actor can begin to employ these efforts into their work.

-Text work: The actor can carefully analyze the text and look for speech patterns that are similar to the Eight Efforts.
+Text work: Students can analyze a text and look for speech patterns that are similar to the Eight Efforts.
 Our language is a representation of our inner lives.
 By looking at what and how the character expresses themselves, the actor can find clues for which one of the Eight Efforts to explore.
-For example – in A Midsummer Night’s Dream, the character of Peter Quince speaks in monosyllables.
+For example: in A Midsummer Night’s Dream, the character of Peter Quince speaks in short, quick, words.

 QUINCE